Are you towing legally?

 a vehicle up to 3.5 tonnes or 3,500 kilograms (kg) Maximum Authorised Mass (MAM) towing a trailer of up to 750kg MAM (with a combined weight of up to 4,250kg in total)

-a trailer over 750kg MAM as long as it is no more than the unladen or ‘kerb’ weight of the towing vehicle (with a combined GROSS weight of up to 3,500kg in total
+A trailer over 750kg MAM (with a combined GROSS* weight of the vehicle and trailer up to 3,500kg in total)

 For anything heavier you need to take a category B+E driving test.